michal-krzyzowski/bak/README.md

 `bak filename`

-- works also recursively with directories,
+- works also recursively with directories

 `bak dirname`